Jose Siri Preview, Player Props: Rays vs. Giants

-On Tuesday, Jose Siri (.206 batting average in his past 10 games, with two doubles, three home runs, a walk and seven RBI) and the Tampa Bay Rays face the San Francisco Giants, whose starting pitcher will be Jakob Junis.
-First pitch is at 9:45 PM ET.
+Jose Siri -- hitting .212 with two doubles, three home runs, a walk and seven RBI in his past 10 games -- will be in action for the Tampa Bay Rays versus the San Francisco Giants, with Ryan Walker on the hill, on August 16 at 3:45 PM ET.

-He racked up two hits (going 2-for-5 with a double and an RBI) in his last game against the Giants.
+In his last game he had a hitless showing (0-for-3) against the Giants.

 Jose Siri Game Info & Props vs. the Giants